***Updated April 21, 2022***

 Recent mergers and acquisitions within the payment industry have significantly shrunk the provider landscape and created some mammoth-sized companies.
-This year alone three of the top 10 deals tracked by NY-based investment bank, Berkery Noyes Securities LLC involved payment processing firms.
+In 2019 alone three of the top 10 deals tracked by NY-based investment bank, Berkery Noyes Securities LLC involved payment processing firms.
 The value of these deals was a whopping $91 billion.

 Examples of payment companies involved in mega-mergers and acquisitions include: